 If you choose to play Blackjack Switch, you’ll be dealt two hands instead of one.
 You’ll then have the opportunity to review your cards and swap the second card dealt to each hand.
 To be able to do so, you’ll need to make two equal bets first.
 Consider the example below to see this in practice:

 Say you have a 4-Ace hand and a Queen-7 hand.
 These total to 15 and 17 respectively which are mediocre hand totals.
 In this variant, you’re given the opportunity to swap the Ace and 7 cards with one another.
 You’ll end up with a blackjack (result!) and a hard eleven on which you have an increased chance of winning too.
 Keep in mind that switching is optional.
-If you’re lucky enough to receive two good hands first two round, there’s no pressure to trade cards.
+If you’re lucky enough to receive two good hands in the first two rounds, there’s no pressure to trade cards.

 The rules of Blackjack Switch will vary from casino to casino but you’ll find the main ones listed below.
 Do check which of these apply to your chosen game before you play.